 What do the competition regulations allow us to do?
 The NZRFU simply put in the regulations for the youth competitions that all players should at least play one half.
 This way they enforce the “playing time for all” principle.

 How to organise?

-We need to think about our gameplan and how we optimise the skillmix for the different positions.
+For the higher age groups, we need to think about our gameplan and how we optimise the skillmix for the different positions.
 Skills are important when deciding for scrum and Line-Out positions but think about the gameplan perspective too: